Originally Posted October 5, 2012:

 “Interesting.”
 I thought… Are we going to climb the staircase and shoot the fire from up above with our handy dandy fire extinguishers which were lined up in a row off to one side?
 Climbing over pipes to fight a fire under the stairs maybe… Do we get to use the big roll around fire extinguisher that was there too?
 This looks like it might be fun.

 That was when the fun began.
-One of the trainers turned a valve, and then I realized that there was a fairly large tank there also that was hooked up to the pipes that wound around the mocked up structure of a stairway and other obstacles in the large tray.
-As he turned the valve, what looked like diesel or kerosene some petroleum product came spraying out of various holes in the piping spraying everything in the tray drenching it with fuel.
+One of the trainers turned a valve, and then I noticed that there was a fairly large tank there also that was hooked up to the pipes that wound around the mocked up structure of a stairway and other obstacles in the large tray.
+As he turned the valve, what looked like diesel or kerosene like petroleum product came spraying out of various holes in the piping spraying everything in the tray drenching it with fuel.

 This other guy had a long rod that he had lit like a large lighter only it was giant size, and after the fuel had been spraying out for a while, he lowered the flame down into the tray that now was beginning to fill up with some kind of oily substance.
-He lit it and the flames quickly spread over all the structure.
+He lit it and the flames quickly spread over the entire structure.
 He had us go in groups of 4 people with fire extinguishers to try to put out the fire.
 As their extinguishers ran out of fuel, others waiting behind would take their place trying to put out the fire.

 We would chase the fire around the structure trying to put it out, but it wasn’t as easy as you would think.
 If you didn’t completely suffocate it by hitting it from many different directions and in a pattern from one end to the other just right, the fire would dodge around the spray from the extinguishers to be right back where you started.
 By the time we had used up all the extinguishers, we may have put the fire out about 3 times.